 - ferric sulfate

 Certain people may need to take iron intravenously.
-Reasons why you may need to take intravenous iron include:
+You may need this method if:

-- your GI tract has trouble absorbing iron
+- your gastrointestinal (GI) tract has trouble absorbing iron

 - iron dextran